jdconner/styled-variants/README.md

 </p>
 <br>

-> Note: This was create specifically for `styled-components` but can also be used with `@emotion/styled`.
+> Note: This was created specifically for `styled-components` but can also be used with `@emotion/styled`.

 ## Table Of Contents